The64thGamer/cheeseepedia/content/vrqc842hk8aic002/content.md

 ## Design

 This bot is a Standard Mijjin mech, the mech has blue eye pieces and is a retrofit of a Billy Bob.
-The bot is the Looney Bird Character from the {{< wiki-link "Rock-afire Explosion" >}} in the smaller Mijjin style, now with a body.
+The bot is the Looney Bird Character from the [Rock-afire Explosion] in the smaller Mijjin style, now with a body.
 This character is seen wearing a unique Lab Coat, with 4 multicolored buttons on the front, similar to Toyland Fatz.

 ## Movements